2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 I read through a book on building electric cars.
 After evaluating many types of motors, I chose a used tesla small front drive unit which I hoped to mount forward of the rear axles, and finally making the Delorean “mid-engine.”

-Option 4: Get plates welded over the deep cavities.
-This option could be the cheapest and quickest route, last at least a few thousand miles, and allow me to pursue a more permanent fix in the long term.
-I contacted welders and found one nearby who works in the automotive industry and had lots of experience welding to cast aluminum.
+Option 4: Weld plates over the deep cavities.
+This could be the cheapest and fastest solution, potentially lasting a few thousand miles and giving me time to plan a more permanent fix later.
+I reached out to several welders and found one nearby with extensive experience in the automotive industry and a strong background in welding cast aluminum.

 January 15th: I removed the Y pipe.
 The bolts are notoriously difficult to remove, and sometimes break, but the bolts came right out, probably because a previous owner had done maintenance in the engine before I bought the car.
 I also found out lots of coolant remains in the pipe even after draining the coolant at the radiator: